marco-a/punit/README.md

 --use-php-binary <path>
 	Use php binary located at <path>.
+	Default is result of `which php'.

 --use-php-ini <path>
 	Use php ini located at <path>.
+	Default is none.
 ```

 ## running example test